 3. Improve On Employee Engagement

 It is extremely important for the HR team to have a redressal unit.
-This unit should listen to issues, problems and grievances of each employee in the organization.
-In order to be more inclusive workforce it is important that organization is more empathetic and concerned towards all individuals in the system.
+This unit should listen to issues, problems, and grievances of each employee in the organization.
+In order to be a more inclusive workforce, it is important that an organization is more empathetic and concerned towards all individuals in the system.

 As per Salesforce report on equality, employees feel empowered when their voice is heard.